 Horse Problems DatabaseThe Belly – Horse Nutrition

 If you own a horse, you know there are many different opinions there are on feeding horses.
-This article is not going to tell you what to feed your horse.
-My goal is to simplify all the nutrition information out there into something useful.

 If you are looking for in-depth articles about specific horse nutrition questions, I have listed a few websites that I have found helpful below.
-I do not necessarily agree with every single thing on these websites.
-I find them to be useful overall and hope they help you too.

 Good equine nutrition websites